 DOF maintains the contract for fresh food and catering services.
 Reference the AIMG for the process to request fresh food boxes.

-Haines Area Cache Support

-Material support to fire operations in the Haines Area will still be principally supplied through state fire caches located in Haines, Palmer, and Fairbanks prior to ordering through the Interagency Fire Cache in Fairbanks.
-Access to and use of the Haines fire cache will be granted to Tongass National Forest personnel to support preparedness and suppression activities.
-The Tongass National Forest will be responsible for inventorying and maintaining readiness of the Haines fire cache.
-DOF will be responsible for re-supplying items used for a fire or replacing items that have expired (e.g., supplies with a “use by” date).

 Transported Equipment:

 Refer to Master Agreement ( https://fire.ak.blm.gov/administration/asma.php).

 Authorized Representatives:

 The Statewide AOP signatories will be the DNR Chief of Fire and Aviation, the AFS Manager, USFS Regional Director of Fire, Fuels and Aviation, the FWS Regional Fire Management Coordinator, and the Regional Fire Management Officers for NPS and BIA.